Policy & Basic Approach

 Environmental Management ISO activities ISO14001 (environmental management) Maintain certification.
 Promote environmental protection and improvement activities.
 Continue to implement the PDCA cycle at all group companies appropriately using their functional environmental management systems Ensure safe operations through thorough compliance at all offices.
 Every year

-• In July 2024, ITOCHU ENEX underwent a renewal audit performed by the Japan Audit and Certification Organization for Environment and Quality (JACO) to maintain certification, renewing its certification for a three-year period valid until September 1, 2027.
+• In July 2025, ITOCHU ENEX underwent a Surveillance audit performed by the Japan Audit and Certification Organization for Environment and Quality (JACO) to maintain certification.
 We will continue to work on efficient energy consumption and legal compliance based on our environmental management system.
-(The next external audit is scheduled to be conducted in July 2025, during the valid period.)

-Environmental conservation activities Forest and marine environment, biodiversity conservation activities [Environmental preservation]
+Environmental conservation activities Forest and marine environment, biodiversity conservation activities Promoting environmental conservation and biodiversity preservation activities.
+2030,

 Every year

-• ITOCHU ENEX donated 100 yen per case of electronic exercise of shareholders' voting rights to the building of a community in the Hokkaido town of Naganuma-cho where the red-crowned crane (Grus japonensis) can live. (ongoing since fiscal 2021)
+• ITOCHU ENEX donated 100 yen per case of electronic exercise of shareholders' voting rights to the building of a community in the Hokkaido town of Naganuma-cho where the red-crowned crane (Grus japonensis) can live.
+(Fiscal 2024:614,100yen)

 Conservation of regional environments through compliance with security regulations Reinforcing a security system, strengthening security checks, and improving security knowledge Fully prevent accidents by standardizing and improving security management systems in accordance with non-statutory security standards in addition to legally mandated inspections.
 Carry out training activities and improve awareness.
 Promote the ubiquitization of computerized documents for security inspections and audits.
 Every year